Tesco Delivery Not Arrived: When a Late Order Becomes a Bigger Problem

 This is the most common way a non-arrival happens.

-Tesco says delays can be caused by adverse weather, unexpectedly heavy traffic, or a mechanical issue with the delivery van.
-If the route keeps slipping far enough, the order can stop feeling like a simple delay and start feeling like a failed delivery for that slot.
+Traffic, poor weather, or a mechanical issue with the van can push the route further and further behind.
+If the delay grows large enough, the order can stop feeling like a simple late delivery and start feeling like a failed one for that slot.

 That is why a Tesco order may not arrive even when nothing is specifically wrong with your basket.
 The issue can begin much earlier in the route.